aljazkovac/aljazkovac.github.io/_posts/2024-07-28-Designing-Data-Intensive-Applications.md

 I am currently reading Martin Kleppman's book [Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/).

 I have greatly enjoyed reading Part I. I find the book to be very well-written in the sense that it walks the fine line between being technical but also not overy complicated.
 As a developer who is not an expert in the field of databases, I feel like I can perfectly follow the explanations and the more challenging technical passages, and feel like I am learning something valuable.
+I will summarize some selected chapters, mostly because I enjoy making notes after reading because it helps with long-term memory retention.

 **Chapter 1** introduces the core principles of data systems: reliability, scalability, and maintainability.